Allies hope to bond, look beyond virus at G-7 summit in UK

 He is likely to press Johnson to soothe tensions.
 Biden's national security adviser, Jake Sullivan, told reporters aboard Air Force One that the president's commitment to Northern Ireland's Good Friday peace accord was “rock solid.”

 Like many prime ministers before him, Johnson plans to summon the spirit of wartime leader Winston Churchill as he tries to charm the president.
 The two leaders are set to sign a new Atlantic Charter — a 21st century version of the 1941 agreement between Churchill and President Franklin D. Roosevelt that helped lay the foundations for the United Nations and NATO.
-The British government says Biden and Johnson will pledge to work together for goals including more democracy, greater security and freer trade.
+The British government says Biden and Johnson will pledge to work together for goals including more democracy, greater security and freer trade, and will set up a task force aimed at re-starting travel between the two nations, disrupted by pandemic restrictions.

 Britain may be the host, but Renata Dwan, deputy director of the Chatham House international affairs think-tank, said it’s striking how much the summit agenda is U.S.-driven.